-Britney Spears Flaunts Her Abs, Toned Legs In A Crop Top & Short Shorts As She Works Out With Her Kids
+Britney Spears Flaunts Her Abs, Toned Legs In A Crop Top And Short-Shorts As She Works Out With Her Kids

 “Okay guys, are you ready to go outside and play?”
 Britney asks her kids in the video, before the video then cut to the trio doing some serious exercise by running back and forth around the garden with their little dog.

-Britney, who sprinted up and down on the grass in a white crop top and khaki short shorts, jokingly screamed as she ran around chasing her boys, proving just how fit she is as she anticipated the beginning of her upcoming world tour, which kicks off on July 12 in Maryland.
+Britney, who sprinted up and down on the grass in a white crop top and khaki short-shorts, jokingly screamed as she ran around chasing her boys, proving just how fit she is as she anticipated the beginning of her upcoming world tour, which kicks off on July 12 in Maryland.

-The “Make Me…” singer then shared a very sweet caption alongside the clip she uploaded on May 15, where she revealed just how much she loves her time with her kids with former husband Kevin Federline.
+The “Make Me…” singer then shared a very sweet caption alongside the clip she uploaded on May 15, where she revealed just how much she loves her time with her kids with former husband, Kevin Federline.

 “Nothing makes me happier as a mom than watching these boys grow and smile and laugh!!”
 Britney told her more than 19.6 million followers in the caption.
 “They are my world and I love days like this when we get to just run around and play together.”